Delaware Museum of Nature & Science, DelawareNational Parks & Nature

 Reaching the Delaware Museum of Nature & Science is straightforward, whether you're driving or using public transportation.
 The museum is conveniently located at 4840 Kennett Pike, Wilmington, DE 19807.
 Our team always appreciates venues that simplify arrival, and the Delaware Museum of Nature & Science delivers on this front.

 For those driving, the museum offers ample free parking on-site, which is a significant convenience, especially for families or groups.
-Accessible parking spaces are also available conveniently located to the left in front of the main museum building.
-Directions are well-marked from major routes.
+Accessible parking spaces are also available, conveniently located to the left in front of the main museum building.
 If you're coming from Wilmington, take Delaware Avenue out of the city, then a slight left onto Pennsylvania Avenue (Route 52), and follow it for approximately 5 miles; the museum will be on your left.
 From the south, take I-95 North, then Exit 141 North towards Newport, and follow Route 141 North to Route 52 North towards Greenville; the museum will be on your left after about 2 miles.
+For those wondering how to get to Delaware Museum of Nature & Science from other directions, detailed routes are available on their website or by calling the museum directly.

 Top Things to Do

-• Explore the PaleoZone: Step back in time to the Cretaceous period and come face-to-face with impressive dinosaur skeletons and other prehistoric creatures that once roamed the Mid-Atlantic region.
-This immersive gallery is a perennial favorite and a fantastic starting point for your visit.
+• Explore the PaleoZone: Step back in time to the Cretaceous Period and encounter impressive dinosaurs and other prehistoric creatures that once roamed the Mid-Atlantic region.
+This immersive gallery is a favorite for all ages.

 • Explore Current Exhibitions: Beyond the permanent galleries, the museum regularly hosts temporary exhibits.
 As of June 2026, "The Art of Plant Families" by Wendy Hollender is on display, showcasing botanical illustrations that highlight plant relationships.
-"Voices in Flight" explores bird songs through photographs and sonograms, and "Through the Lens: Framing Wild Behaviors" features animal photography.
+There are always new things to do at Delaware Museum of Nature & Science with these rotating features.

 Best Time to Visit